-Income deductions for CalFresh households
+- Allowable deductions for all CalFresh households

 Allowable deductions for all CalFresh households